 (Note: For a more technical treatment of this topic, see my article Justification Precedes Regeneration.)

-In my article Romans 4:17-22 and the Demonstration of Abraham's Faith, I showed that both the Apostles Paul and James referred to Abraham's justification (i.e., being imputed with righteousness) in Genesis 15:6 as a singular event, not as part of the process of sanctification (or theosis).
-I believe the argument I provided in that article is strong enough to dispel the idea that justification is an ongoing process in the realm of sanctification, or at the very least, show our opponents that we have scriptural reasons for believing in imputed righteousness through a singular moment of faith in Christ apart from works.
-We believe that we are justified because of what Christ did for us, not because of what Christ does in us.
-Sovereign grace theology (i.e., consistent 5-point Calvinism) is the only system that excludes all boasting on the part of man and gives all glory to Christ alone.
+In my article Romans 4:17-22 and the Demonstration of Abraham's Faith, I showed that both the Apostles Paul and James referred to Abraham's justification (i.e., imputed righteousness) in Genesis 15:6 as a singular event.
+I believe the argument I provided in that article is strong enough to dispel the idea that justification is an ongoing process that falls within the realm of sanctification.

-To our opponents, the thought of God justifying ungodly people as ungodly people is appalling.
+To the enemies of the Gospel, the thought of God justifying ungodly people as ungodly people is appalling.
 However, to people who are suffering under this predicament of sin and death that infects the whole human race, it is the best news ever, a true message of grace and mercy.

 Hebrews 11:8-9 and Imputed Righteousness